Tribal Tourism Montana

 Tourism is one of Montana’s leading industries.
 According to estimates by the Institute for Tourism and Recreation Research at the University of Montana, 12.4 million visitors added $3.7 billion to the state’s economy in 2018.
 And the impact isn’t only limited to hotels and car rentals — it includes businesses of all kinds, such as artisan entrepreneurs.
 (Did you know nonresident visitors spent an estimated $94.3 million on Made in Montana products last year?)

-According to research commissioned by Commerce, 82 percent of visitors to Montana expressed an interest in sites and experiences related to Native American history and culture.
+According to research commissioned by Commerce, 82 percent of leisure travelers expressed an interest in exploring sites and experiences related to native American culture and history.

 Tribal Tourism Resources